Release Date: April 17, 2017

 love grows best in small towns just like this!

-Right Where We Belong is a wonderfully crafted collection of small town romance novellas!
+Right Where We Belong is a wonderfully crafted collection of small-town romance novellas!
 Each novella is written by wonderful authors: Deborah Raney, Melissa Tagg, and Courtney Walsh.
 These are some my favorite fictional small towns and it was so much to revisit them and their characters.

-First we have Deborah Raney’s Langhorne, Missouri was so much fun!
+First, we have Deborah Raney’s Langhorne, Missouri was so much fun!
 Gage and Lily were so adorable and perfect for each other.
 I’m not a fan of cats, but man, the meet-up between these two characters is one the most humorous I have seen in awhile.
 Did I mention that the romance is breath-taking and beautiful?
 Oh and I cannot forget the food.
 Mrs. Raney, you made my mouth water with anticipation of tasting and smelling the food.
 I’ve never read anything from this author before, but she has been on my TBR for awhile now.
 Why have I waited so long?!
 This was brilliant and I need to check out her other books ASAP!

 Then we have Melissa Tagg’s where we get to go back to Maple Valley, Iowa.
 This was an anticipated read for me.
 Megan Harrow and Eric Hampton which are two characters that we’ve met in The Walker Family series.
 Megan was always the moody, sarcastic, doesn’t mess around kind of gal who became a mom at a young age.
 When I read the series, I was drawn to her character because I knew there was more to her.
 I wanted to understand her pain, for her to have hope and a romance too.
 Eric has been helping Megan with some renovation projects but is falling deeply in love with Megan.
 Except trouble arrives when her ex arrives back in town and threatens to take her daughter away.
 Due to this, Megan and Eric have a strained relationship.
 The main focus of this was, “Can people change?”
 Sometimes when someone hurts us, especially when they do the same thing over and over again, we often believe that it isn’t possible.
 This was a powerful message that will stick with me.
 Oh and I cannot forget to mention that I love this town’s quirky events.
 I so badly wanted to participate in mud wars!
 Why can’t my town do cool events like that?

 Last, but not least, Courtney Walsh takes us back to Sweethaven, Michigan.
 This isn’t a series that I’ve yet read.
-No worries, I have the first book waiting for me on kindle.
+No worries, I have the first book waiting for me on Kindle.
 Eleanor and Jason couldn’t be more different from each other.
 Eleanor’s ancestors founded the small town she is in.
 She’s rich, beautiful, and is the Historical Society’s Director.
 Jason isn’t rich, in fact, he lives on the wrong side of town.
 He isn’t a non-rich fireman who just wants people to see him for who he really is.
-His family has been known for trouble and riffraff and rivals of Eleanor’s family.
+His family has been known as trouble and riffraff and rivals of Eleanor’s family.
 When the two dig up their family history, they find that they’re in for a surprise.
 The history they thought they knew was all wrong.
 This was such a fun read!
 The romance between Jason and Eleanor is beautiful and swoon-worthy.
 I absolutely loved it!

-Disclaimer: I won a complementary copy from Courtney Walsh.
+Disclaimer: I won a complimentary copy from Courtney Walsh.
 I was not required to write a positive review and have not been compensated for it in any way.
 All opinions expressed are my own.

 Add on Goodreads